rizkisadewa/reactTodoList/README.md

 ## Todo List Application
-This is Todo list application that created using React, make a simple to do list and just thick the list that has completed
+This is Todo list application that created using React, make a simple to do list and just thick the list that has completed This todo list what I learn from Brad Traversy

 ## What I Learn
 Create Todo List Application with React
-Dealing with State , Props for the value that will become Database as a value
+Dealing with State , Props for the value that will become Database as a value Use API from jsonplaceholder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).